rust-embedded/discovery/src/12-bluetooth-setup/at-commands.md

 The AT mode always operates at a baud rate of 38400, so configure minicom/putty for that baud rate and connect to the FTDI device.

-When your serial connection to the FTDI is established, you may get a bunch of `ERROR: (0)` repeatedly being displayed.
+When your serial connection is established, you may get a bunch of `ERROR: (0)` repeatedly being displayed.
 If this happens, just hit ENTER to stop the errors.

 ### Sanity check